Benefits of data standardization for scholarly workflows:

-- facilitating the interchange of information between systems and organizations (for example, manuscript cascading)
+- Facilitates the interchange of information between systems and organizations (for example, manuscript cascading)

-- enabling the development of reusable software applications
+- Enables the development of reusable software applications

-Open Funder Registry – The Open Funder Registry (formerly FundRef) is a list of funding organizations maintained by the Crossref organization.
-By mapping Open Funder Registry grant number identifiers during manuscript submission, publishers can manage and measure funder obligations and enhance discoverability on publication platforms.
+Funder Registry: The Funder Registry (formerly known as FundRef and Open Funder Registry) is a list of funding organizations maintained by Crossref.
+By mapping Funder Registry grant number identifiers during manuscript submission, publishers can manage and measure funder obligations and enhance discoverability on publication platforms.
 Similarly, funding bodies gain increased visibility into research funding publication outcomes.